bsara/firehose-ember-shared/README.md

 This is an extended version of a normal text field (Normal text field: `{{input type="text" ...}}`) that, when clicked, reveals a color picker which can be used to set the value of the text field.
 The default functionality of this field is to pop up the color picker below the text field and the chosen color will be reflected as a hexidecimal number in the value of the text field.

-The color picker used for this component can be found here: http://www.eyecon.ro/colorpicker (release: 23.05.2009)
+The color picker used for this component can be found here: https://github.com/bsara/pickacolor.js

 #### Usage

 Remember that this component is just an extended version of a normal text field.
-You can use all attributes that are available to a normal text field.
-The only exception is the `type` attribute, it is not allowed.
+You can use all attributes that are available to a normal text field. __The only exception is the `type` attribute, it is not allowed.__

     {{input-colorpicker-text ...}}

 #### Additional Attributes (All are optional)

+- `allCaps` - When true, all capital letters are used for hex representations of colors.
+  - __Type:__ `boolean`
+  - __Default:__ `true`
+- `hideButtons` - When true, the cancel and submit buttons will not be available on the color picker.
+  - __Type:__ `boolean`
+  - __Default:__ `true`
 - `defaultColor` - The default color.
 String for hex color or hash for RGB and HSB ({r:255, r:0, b:0}).
   - __Type:__ `string`
   - __Default:__ `"FF0000"`
-- `isPickerFlat`: Whether the color picker is appended to the element or triggered by an event.
+- `livePreview` - Whether the color values are filled in the fields while changing values on selector or a field.
+If false it may improve speed.
   - __Type:__ `boolean`
-  - __Default:__ `false`
+  - __Default:__ `true`
+- `onBeforeCancelAction` - Ember action to perform during `onBeforeCancel`.
+  - __Type:__ `ember action name`
 - `onBeforeShowPickerAction` - Ember action to perform during `onBeforeShowPicker`.
   - __Type:__ `ember action name`
 - `onChangePickerAction` - Ember action to perform during `onChangePicker`.